Updated on: Apr 10, 2023

 Online invitations are a great option if you want to automate the response process, minimize labor and save some trees.

-Digital invitations also allow for more creativity than paper invitations, as digital invitation software often has music and animation features that will convey the theme of your event and have your guests excited to RSVP!
+Whether the Digital invitations are for a birthday party, wedding, or really, event of any kind, online invitations allow for much more creativity than paper invitations!
+As digital invitation software often has music and animation features that will convey the theme of your event and have your guests excited to RSVP!

 Nevertheless, here are some website options that offer a variety of e-invitations for your next party or event.
 Also listed are some pros and cons for each of these website’s service offerings so you can determine which of these website options for online invitations best fits your needs.

-Smilebox is a popular option for those looking to create their own online invitation design but are happy to take care of tracking responses on their own.
+Smilebox is a popular option for those looking to create their own online invitation design but is happy to take care of tracking responses on their own.

 - 3 tiered subscription options